razazaheer12/Portfolio-website-RazaZaheer/README.md

 3. **Create Email Template** and get your Template ID
 4. **Update these values in `main.js`**

+## 🌐 Run the website

+Simply open index.html in your browser.

+No installation required.

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).